getsentry/rfcs/text/0126-sdk-span-buffer.md

     And doesn't reset the timeout
     And doesn't send the spans in the SpanBuffer to Sentry

-Scenario: 49 span added, timeout exceeds
+Scenario: Spans with weight of 499 added, timeout exceeds
-    Given 49 span in the SpanBuffer
-    When the timeout exceeds
+    Given spans with a weight of 499 in the SpanBuffer When the timeout exceeds
     Then the SDK adds all the spans to one envelope And sends them to Sentry
     And resets the timeout
     And clears the SpanBuffer

-Scenario: 50 spans added within 9.9 seconds
+Scenario: Spans with weight of 500 added within 9.9 seconds
     Given no spans in the SpanBuffer
-    When the SDK adds 50 spans within 9.9 seconds
+    When the SDK adds spans with a weight of 500 within 9.9 seconds Then the SDK puts all spans into one envelope
-    Then the SDK puts all 50 spans into one envelope And sends the envelope to Sentry
+    And sends the envelope to Sentry
     And resets the timeout
     And clears the SpanBuffer